Sydney-Informatics-Hub/training.artemis/README.md

-# Artemis Training Series
+# Research Computing Training

-This is the overview page for the Artemis training course series.
+This is the overview page for the Research Computing training course series.
 The individual lessons are listed below:

 | Lesson Repo    | Overview |
 | ------- | ---------- |